 Traffic Officers are responsible for facilitating the safe movement of traffic throughout the City of Georgetown.
 Traffic Officers utilize patrol cars as well as other resources to help with traffic mitigation: radar, lasers, TimeMark traffic counters, and Kustom Signals SMART trailers.

-To compliment traffic enforcement, Officers conduct pro-active responses to traffic complaints and issues in residential areas and city roadways by utilizing all available resources.
-The Officers also support public education as an important strategy in changing driver’s attitudes, and providing a safe environment on public roadways.
+To complement traffic enforcement, officers conduct proactive responses to traffic complaints and issues in residential areas and city roadways by utilizing all available resources.
+The officers also support public education as an important strategy in changing drivers’ attitudes and behaviors thereby providing a safe environment on public roadways.

 The Georgetown Police Department’s canine teams consist of highly trained officers and police canines, along with a supervising sergeant.
 The purpose of the canine unit is to provide essential assistance to enhance the policing capability of our police department.
 The primary functions of a canine team are criminal apprehension, illegal drug detection, searching buildings and areas, tracking, and the deterrence of crime.
 The teams also educate the public by doing demonstrations for various groups, including schools.